 Make a bucket list and do more things that excite you.

-Perhaps the most important on our list of affirmations.
+Perhaps the most important to remember.

 Damn right, you are.